tier4/driving_log_replayer/docs/overview/index.en.md

 1. Acquire rosbags for evaluation using a real-world vehicle.
 2. Filter the acquired rosbags to contain only sufficient input topics in required period of time
    - For this purpose please use [ros2bag_extensions](https://github.com/tier4/ros2bag_extensions) package (developed by TIER IV).
 To properly filter the input rosbag:
-     - Autoware's output topics must be dropped except `/tf`.
-The sensor topics (input topics) should remain in the filtered rosbag.
-     - Rosbag needs 10 seconds of parking before driving.
-The other messages should be dropped.
 3. Create an evaluation scenario
    1. Example scenarios could be found in the repository's [sample folder](https://github.com/tier4/log_evaluator/tree/main/sample)
    2. Refer to the [format definition](../result_format/index.md) section of this document for description contents.